I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 - The American writer Kurt Vonnegut was a prisoner of war in Dresden at the time of the attack.
 He survived the firestorm by sheltering in a meat locker under a slaughterhouse and made the bombing of the city the central theme of his 1969 novel Slaughterhouse Five.
 In an introduction to his 1961 book Mother Night he wrote “Everything was gone but the cellars where 135,000 Hansels and Gretels had been baked like gingerbread men.
 So we were put to work as corpse miners, breaking into shelters, bringing bodies out.”

-- During the late 1980s, Russian President Vladimir Putin was a KGB spy based in Dresden, that was then in occupied East Germany.
+- During the late 1980s, Russian President Vladimir Putin was a KGB spy based in Dresden, which was then in occupied East Germany.

 - “The Bombing of Dresden.”
 C. N. Trueman, The History Learning Site, May 19, 2015.